-In the span of one week three residents were admitted to the Plains Regional Medical Center in Clovis.
+In the span of one week, three residents were admitted at the Clovis Regional Medical Center.

-"The rapidity of this is the critical thing so that makes one more cautious when looking for things that may not be quite inline," says Timmons.
+"The rapidity of this is the critical thing.
+So that makes one more cautious when looking for things that may not be quite in mind," says Timmons.